OhThomas/KoopasInvaders/README.md

 Clone the github repository @ https://github.com/OhThomas/KoopasInvaders <br />
 To run import the repository into Eclipse then compile & run the game from Game.java to start playing. <br />
-Leaderboard functionality currently impaired, only shows through System.
+Leaderboard functionality currently impaired, only shows through System, and Game malfunctions after 3rd time resetting; everything else is fine